 Wonder's Photography sold to benefit Independent Animal Rescue

-"You could probably teach me a thing or two about life," I said, I hoped it help me avoid her attempt to derail my thoughts with those cardboard containers.
+"You could probably teach me a thing or two about life," I said, I hoped the compliment would save me from her attempt to derail my thoughts with those cardboard containers.

 "Hold this," she repeated and I realized that I hadn't avoided anything.
-This time I responded by taking the box from her arms, but not with any real chirpiness.
+I decided to take the box from her arms, but not with any real chirpiness.

 "This box is empty," I said.